davidben/C2SP/tlog-mirror.md

 NOT schedule a redundant job, though doing so will not impact correctness of mirror.

-1. Let `mirror_size` be the tree size of the mirror checkpoint, or or zero if the mirror has not copied the log yet.
+1. Let `mirror_size` be the tree size of the mirror checkpoint, or zero if the mirror has not copied the log yet.

 2. Let `witness_checkpoint` be the witness checkpoint.
 Let `witness_size` be its